AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 Follow the steps below to configure the name in Tizen player:

-1. Select the menu button on your remote.
+1. Click the menu button on your remote.
 1. Navigate to **network** > **Device Name** so you can assign a name to the player.

 ### Configuring Updates on the Samsung Device {#config-updates}